mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 ### Region ID

-Regions are the states of the NEM.
+Regions are the geographical states of the NEM.

 - `QLD1`: Queensland
 - `NSW1`: New South Wales and the ACT, lumped into one region (same price)